Oregon Straw Hat Players produce Steve Martin’s 'Bright Star'

 Stephen Deeter, left, and Stephanie Drahozal will star in 'Bright Star,' produced by the Oregon Straw Hat Players.

 When director Sarah Karlen was first introduced to the five-time Tony-nominated musical Bright Star, she was deeply drawn to its quirky humor, powerful themes of loss and redemption, and unique use of bluegrass music.
-When the Oregon Straw Hat Players picked Bright Star as its summer production and named Karlen the director, she was overjoyed to bring the show to Madison-area audiences.
+And when the Oregon Straw Hat Players picked Bright Star as their summer production and named Karlen the director, she was overjoyed to bring the show to Madison-area audiences.
 What she didn’t know was how personally relevant Bright Star would become.

 The morning after Karlen was named the director of Bright Star, 15-year-old student Natalie Rupnow opened fire at Abundant Life Christian School, the Madison-area school where Karlen works as the fine arts director and as a theater director and teacher.
 Killed were a student and a teacher, in addition to the shooter, who took her own life.
 Six others were wounded.